navidrome/website/content/en/docs/usage/externalized-authentication.md

 ## Security

-Make sure to check the reverse proxy authentication section in the dedicated [Security Considerations](../security#externalized-authentication) page.
+Make sure to check the externalized authentication section in the dedicated [Security Considerations](../security#externalized-authentication) page.

 ## Examples